THE DAY OF REDEMPTION

 God left the earth because of the rebellion that took place in the Garden of Eden.
 It is God’s intention to return to the earth and to dwell here forever.
 The earth is the home of mankind, and mankind is composed of God’s children.
 God desires to be where His sons are.

-. . .
-Thou art my Son; this day have I begotten thee.
-Ask of me, and I shall give thee the heathen [nations] for thine inheritance, and the uttermost parts of the earth for thy possession.
+Ask of Me, and I will give you the nations for your inheritance, and the ends of the earth for your possession.
 (Psalms 2:7,8)

 The inheritance of the Lord Jesus is the nations and the farthest reaches of the earth.
 We are coheirs with Jesus, our elder Brother.